Sue Bruce-Smith

-Sue Bruce-Smith (1957/58 – 2 May 2020) was a British film producer.
+Susan Claire Bruce-Smith (1957/58 – 2 May 2020) was a British film producer.
 Variety described her as an "industry titan".
 She spent most of her career with Film4, and was serving as its deputy director at the time of her death.
 She specialised in financial and marketing strategy for distribution.

 An influential producer, she is described by the industry as being encouraging but not imposing, and a key figure in the success of many British and independent films.
 She financed and/or produced multiple films for directors including Lenny Abrahamson, Danny Boyle, Sarah Gavron, Derek Jarman, Asif Kapadia, Yorgos Lanthimos, Mike Leigh, Steve McQueen, and Ben Wheatley.
 Among her over 100 films are several Academy Award winners, including 12 Years a Slave, The Favourite, Room, Slumdog Millionaire and Three Billboards Outside Ebbing, Missouri.

 Early life

 Bruce-Smith was born in Birmingham to Maureen (née Sinclair) and James Bruce-Smith.
 Her mother was a teacher and her father was a GP.
 She attended King Edward VI Camp Hill School for Girls, and then studied French at the University of Kent.
 In the late 1970s, she spent some time studying in Paris with future colleague Amanda Nevill.
 After graduating from Kent, she became a secondary school teacher.
 She also studied at Goldsmiths, University of London.